 Our last Biotech Primer WEEKLY explored the riskiest part of the human clinical trials pathway: Phase II.
 About 70% of drugs that enter Phase II never make it out.
 Most often, it’s because they fail to demonstrate effectiveness.
 Even making it to Phase III is no guarantee of success.
 About 40% of drugs fizzle out during this period.
 In today’s WEEKLY, we look at the final stage of clinical testing and the innovative clinical designs that are pushing for faster drug approvals.

 Choices, Choices, Choices

-Phase III clinical trials continue to test a treatment’s efficacy and safety, but in still larger groups of patients.
+Phase III clinical trials continue to test a treatment’s efficacy and safety, but in larger groups of patients.
 Bigger groups mean more statistically significant results.
 As in Phase II, the trials have traditionally been randomized, double-blind studies.
 If the investigational drug appears to work, patients are allowed to continue taking the medication after the trial ends, before regulatory approval.
-This is an example of what doctors and other medical professionals call compassionate use.

 The Patriarchs: Parallel Vs Crossover Designs